 Microsoft Teams

-This section describes how to deploy your AI Agent in Microsoft Teams.
+This section describes how to deploy your AI Agent in a Microsoft Teams Team or in Microsoft Teams at organizational level.

 Prerequisites